istio/istio.io/content/en/blog/2019/trustworthy-jwt-sds/index.md

 Starting from Kubernetes 1.12, the `trustworthy` JWTs were introduced (as Beta feature).
 The `trustworthy` JWTs solves the aforementioned issues.
 For details, please refer to the [design doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) and [the user guide of serviceAccountToken](https://kubernetes.io/docs/concepts/storage/volumes/). in Kubernetes 1.12 (beta).
 Starting from Istio 1.3, we will only support trustworthy JWTs when SDS is enabled.
-That being said, before upgrading to Istio 1.3 with SDS, please make sure you're using a supported version of Kubernetes.
+Therefore, before upgrading to Istio 1.3 with SDS, please make sure you're using a supported version of Kubernetes.

 If your workloads are running on: